 We support efforts to increase the economic benefits from a sustainable use of marine resources.
 We focus on small-scale fisheries and work on tenure and user rights, local blue growth, trade in fisheries services and biodiversity in areas beyond national jurisdiction.
-Transparency and participation makes fair and good use possible.
+Transparency and participation make fair and good use possible.

 We collect and provide knowledge on what key infrastructure and institutional factors need to be in place for local economic blue growth in developing countries, with a specific focus on the Western Indian Ocean region.

-Trade in Fisheries Services
+Trade in fisheries services

 We increase the knowledge in the role that trade in fisheries services play in value chains for blue food.
 Please contact us for information.

 Benefits that make governments publish information on fisheries